Our students can take advantage of several scholarship and award opportunities.

 See below our 2018 Gold Duke of Edinburgh trip to New Zealand.

-We acknowledge that our school rests upon the beautiful land of the Darkinyung people, and we extend our respects to Aboriginal people both past and present.
+We acknowledge that our school rests upon the beautiful land of the Darkinjung people, and we extend our respects to Aboriginal people both past, present, and emerging.
 We are grateful that we are able to share this land as a place of learning and community.

 Copyright for this website is owned by the State of New South Wales through the Department of Education.
 For more information go to http://www.dec.nsw.gov.au/footer/copyright.